geduldig/TwitterAPI/README.rst

 	for item in r:
 		print(item)

-Notice that ``request()`` works with all endpoints found in either the Public APIs or the Streaming APIs.
+Notice that ``request()`` works with all endpoints found in either the REST APIs or the Streaming APIs.
 Usually ``request()`` takes two arguments: a Twitter endpoint and a dictionary of endpoint parameters.
 The above examples use ``get_iterator()`` to consume each tweet object.
-The iterator knows how to iterate results returned from either the Public APIs or the Streaming APIs.
+The iterator knows how to iterate results returned from either the REST APIs or the Streaming APIs.

 You also have access to the response object returned by ``request()``.
 From a response object ``r`` you can get the raw response with ``r.text`` and the HTTP status code with ``r.status_code``.
 See the `requests <http://docs.python-requests.org/en/latest/user/quickstart/>`_ library documentation for more details.